 Thermal management is the main issue affecting battery performance, lifetime, and safety.
 Li-Ion batteries must operate within the required temperature limits (between 15°C and 40°C and 2°C temperature variation within the cell module).
 Battery operational temperature limits are quite different from the ambient air temperature or temperatures of other under-hood components.
 Hybrid and electric vehicles often have the electric drive motors distributed to the wheels and therefore the batteries may be packaged anywhere in the vehicle - typically in very confined spaces with little cooling airflow.
 The engineering knowledge base, built over the years, regarding traditional battery cooling no longer applies and engineering organizations are struggling to find practical and cost-effective solutions.

-Exa has a comprehensive solution to battery thermal management enabling evaluation of thermal performance at the cell, module, and pack levels.
-PowerTHERM’s optional battery cell module predicts the two-dimensional temperature distribution on the cell surface as a function of battery current giving a more accurate prediction of heat rejection.
-At the battery module level the cell temperature distribution is coupled with PowerFLOW’s highly accurate transient simulation of the cooling flows within the battery module and thus to optimize the internal design to achieve minimal temperature gradients.
-In a similar way it is possible to extend such analysis to the whole battery pack and evaluate its thermal interactions with other components in the vehicle and with electronic systems that control the battery operation.
+SIMULIA has a comprehensive solution to battery thermal management that enables you to evaluate thermal performance at the cell, module, and pack levels.
+SIMULIA PowerTHERM’s optional battery cell module predicts the two-dimensional temperature distribution on the cell surface as a function of battery current, giving a more accurate prediction of heat rejection.
+At the battery module level, the cell temperature distribution is coupled with SIMULIA PowerFLOW’s highly accurate transient simulation of the cooling flows within the battery module, which enables you to optimize the internal design to achieve minimal temperature gradients.
+You can extend such analysis to the entire battery pack, and evaluate its thermal interactions with other components in the vehicle and with electronic systems that control the battery operation.

-Using Exa’s solution for battery cooling, you can:
+Using SIMULIA’s solution for battery cooling, you can:

 - Estimate battery thermal performance under vehicle installed conditions for a wide range of vehicle operating conditions.

 - Improve the design of the battery module/pack for better efficiency.